SXNPYN/CoBreeder_for_GhostWolves/README.md

 ---

-[NOTE: Out of date - needs updating with v2 changes]

 This project builds upon the work completed by _Forshaw et al._, titled _Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes_ [1].
 The tool produced (_CoBreeder_) was designed with a focus on the Galápagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating